Hervar77/infinity-doc/mkdocs/api/infinity.process.md

 Parameters:

 - processName: `string`
-  >the name of the process to kill
+  >The name of the process to kill.

 Return type: `boolean`